 The Belur and Halebid temples attract both tourists as well as religious pilgrims.
 Therefore it is important to dress modestly.
 For both men and women this means that it is best to cover your legs and shoulders.

 Like most temples in India you should take off your shoes.
-My advice is to bring shoes that you can take off easily and that you can recognize among all the other shoes.
-There will be a person in charge of the shoes and it is custom to give a few rupees (3 – 5 rupees should be enough).
+My advice is to bring shoes that you can take off easily and that you can recognize among all the others.
+There will be a person in charge of the shoes and it is custom to give a few rupees (10 rupees should be enough).

 You can hire a guide if you like.
 It will certainly enrich your experience as they can tell you the stories behind the details.
 Unless you are an expert in Hindu mythology they will be difficult to understand otherwise.
 Do negotiate a price beforehand.